oracle-livelabs/oci/oci-vision-inventory/label-data/label-data.md

    ![Creation of Data Labeling dataset - 1](../images/create_dataset1.png)

 6. Select *Upload local files* at the top.
+Select bucket *vision-livelab-dataset*.
 Drag your images to the respective place in the screen.

    ![Creation of Data Labeling dataset - 2](../images/create_dataset2.png)